Hitscotty/hitshaskell/_posts/2016-09-13-i-learned-about-monoids.md

 # So what is a Monoid ?

 A Monoid is a function that takes two inputs where the inputs must be associative and have an identity value.
 Associativity meaning that the order in which we group our inputs will have no effect on the result.
 Normally I see a lot of examples using three values such as: `(a x b) x c = a x (b x c)`.
 But, I'm slow and I need even that trivial example explained.
 Here's how I've broken it down to myself.
-Given the computation `a x b x c`, the Monoid is `x` because it can only take two inputs.The only possible ways for the Monoid `x` to execute `a x b x c`, since it only takes two inputs is: `(a x b) x c` or `a x (b x c)`.
+Given the computation `a x b x c`, the binary operation is `x` because it can only take two inputs.The only possible ways for `x` to execute `a x b x c`, since it only takes two inputs is: `(a x b) x c` or `a x (b x c)`.
 Now this difference in how execution is grouped, first `(a x b)` or first `(b x c)` must have no effect on the end result when the full expression is evaluated.
 To have no effect on the end result or more commonly known `(a x b) x c = a x (b x c)` is associativity.
 So to recap given that we have a function `(x)` that takes two inputs :

 prefix: